 The colors from your DSLR scan will only be as good as the light source that you use.
 Poor light sources will not be able to bring out the rich, natural colors in your negative.
 Poor light sources can also cause uneven lighting in your scan, which not only throws off the tonal balance, but will create uneven color reproduction.

 Look for a light with a high CRI (Color Rendering Index) of at least 90+.
-If the manufacturer does not list the CRI, it is a good sign that it is not a good light source for DSLR film scanning.
+If the manufacturer does not list the CRI, it is a warning sign that it is not a good light source for DSLR film scanning.

 Look for an even lighting source - high-quality light pads made specifically for camera scanning should provide even illumination.
 If you are using a pixelated source (like an iPad) you’ll need to raise the film higher off the surface or use a diffuser (like opalized glass) to even out the light.
 If you are using a flash as a light source, special care will need to be taken to ensure even diffused light.